18 DAYS ●

 Yangshuo sits in an exquisite rural location, surrounded by landscapes of paddy fields and dramatic limestone karsts.
 Start the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
 Spend the rest of the morning exploring the countryside and enjoy some time at leisure.
 Later, travel through the countryside as you return by road to Guilin.

 Visit Reed Flute Cave to admire the colourful stalagmites and stalactites.
 Visit the Pearl Museum, then fly to Chengdu, the capital of Sichuan Province.
 This evening you may wish to attend the Sichuan opera including the famous 'facechanging' performance (at your own expense).

 Travel to Leshan to visit the Grand Buddha which at 71 metres is the world’s largest stone-carved Buddhist monument.
 Get a bird's eye view of the Buddha from the adjacent park, then a short boat trip will give excellent views from the river.
 Visit the Shu Brocade and Embroidery Museum.
 Tonight you will sample a delicious Sichuan meal.

 Visit the Terracotta Army of Emperor Qin Shi Huang.
 The warriors have intrigued visitors ever since their fortuitous discovery in the 1970s.
 Spend the morning viewing their enigmatic ranks.
 Next, visit the Art Ceramics and Lacquer Exhibition and stroll on the beautifully preserved 14th-century city walls that enclose Xian’s old town.
 This evening, sit down to a delicious feast of Shui Jiao dumplings followed by a performance of Tang Dynasty dancing.

 Enjoy a fascinating morning visit to the Little Wild Goose Pagoda.
-Later, board a bullet train to
+Later, board your flight to Beijing, China's capital.